Pierre André de Suffren

 Anglo-French War:

-Order of Saint-John of Jérusalem
+Awards | Order of the Holy Spirit Order of Saint-John of Jérusalem |

 Admiral comte Pierre André de Suffren de Saint Tropez, bailli de Suffren (17 July 1729 – 8 December 1788), French admiral.
 He was most famous for his campaign in the Indian Ocean, in which he fought a series of intense and evenly matched battles for supremacy against the established British power there, led by Vice-Admiral Sir Edward Hughes.
 Alfred T. Mahan praised Suffren as "a very great man" and evaluated him in terms he usually reserved for praising decisively victorious admirals.[2]